 I’ve tried out and enjoyed many kinds of fences in my gardens over the years.
 In my last garden, I ended up with a variety of styles, from Screen Fencing to picket fencing.
 But because they were all either white or green, they all seemed to work together.
 Not long before I decided to sell that house, I had a beautifully built solid-board fence installed to permanently enclose the garden, and Mom and I stained it a pretty mossy green.
 Boy, do I miss that fence—almost as much as the garden, I think.

-The style that most speaks to my heart, though, is a classic picket fence.
+You can have whatever style fence you like, it will always look good as long you get someone like this Austin Fence Contractor – Fence Repair & Replacement to fix any damages to keep it looking good.
+But, the style that most speak to my heart, is a classic picket fence.
 I’m not really sure why—perhaps it’s because it provides a definite sense of enclosure while still allowing the plants to peek through, so it’s friendly and welcoming too.
 In my last garden, Mom built many, many feet of picket fence for me.
 She designed it so the posts were set in the ground but the individual panels could be lifted out for easier painting.
 Here, I have a relatively limited amount of broad-board picket fencing.
 Part of it encloses two sides of the kitchen garden, and part of it extends along my holding beds to enclose one part of the lowest pasture.
 It’s now stained to match the house, and it’s rustic enough to fit in with the rural setting.
 If money were no object, I’d rather like to have more of it.

 My most favorite kind of fence, however, is the classic white, narrow-picket fence.
 Normally I’m not fond of anything white, but where enclosure is involved, any kind of white picket fence just speaks “garden” to me.
 Clean, brilliant, just-painted white is my preference, but I’m also quite fond of long-weathered, grayish white as well, depending on the setting.
 If you too are a fan of white picket fences, you really need to visit Robin’s blog at A Bumblebee Garden.
 Her enclosed garden, as shown in this post, for example, is absolutely exquisite.
 Simply looking at pictures of it makes me happy, and living with a garden like that every day must be bliss.